openradar/xradar/docs/datamodel.md

 With the forthcoming standard [FM301], which is a subset of [CfRadial2.0], as a basis for the xradar data model we can take full advantage of [Xarray] and the whole software stack.

-We facilitate {py:class}`datatree:datatree.DataTree` to bundle the different sweeps of a radar volume into one structure.
+We facilitate {py:class}`xarray:xarray.DataTree` to bundle the different sweeps of a radar volume into one structure.
 These sweep datasets are essentially {py:class}`xarray:xarray.Dataset` which contain metadata attributes and variables ({py:class}`xarray:xarray.DataArray`).

 ## DataTree

 The DataTree consists of one global root group and several sweep groups.
 Optionally, groups containing parameter and calibration can be part of the datatree.

-Internal representation: {py:class}`datatree:datatree.DataTree`
+Internal representation: {py:class}`xarray:xarray.DataTree`

 ## Global Scope / Root Group